 Lastly, the key to making a relationship work when someone struggles with a mental illness would ultimately be to have the right person by their side who will support and understand them.
-They often need someone who is open-minded, trustworthy, patient, dependable, willing to listen, and willing to help them.
+They often need someone who is open-minded, patient, dependable, willing to listen and to help them.
 Also, communication is essential.
 I cannot stress that enough.
 This is key to any successful relationship.
 A lot of common mistakes in relationships is lack of communication and simply not being with the right person.
 If it’s not the right person, the relationship and the mental and emotional health of each individual will be negatively impacted, causing extreme distress.

 In closing, can a person with bipolar disorder have successful relationships?
 YES!